Goldman Sachs Foundation

-The Goldman Sachs Foundation is a New York–based, not-for-profit private foundation that is a subsidiary of the financial services firm Goldman Sachs and has the goal of bettering humanity worldwide, especially regarding health and education.
+The Goldman Sachs Foundation is a New York–based, not-for-profit private foundation that is a subsidiary of the financial services firm Goldman Sachs.
+The Foundation has the goal of bettering humanity worldwide, especially regarding health and education.
 In recent years its principal philanthropic projects have been: 10,000 Women, and 10,000 Small Businesses.

 It is one of the world’s largest corporate foundations with hundreds of millions of dollars in assets.

 History

 The foundation was founded in 1999, the same year Goldman Sachs went public, with an initial $200 million asset base.
 It was unusual in its creations attributes.

 The foundation became especially active after the 2008 financial crisis.
 Between 2008 and 2013 it gave away some $1.6 billion.
 According to the New York Times, " Goldman is a firm that prides itself on discretion, but it isn’t giving away its billions quietly.
 It has bestowed the Goldman Sachs logo—and hundreds of millions of dollars—on two splashy programs, one that supports women in developing countries and another that helps small businesses."

 Its initial president, and serving through January 2010, was Stephanie Bell-Rose, who had a background with the Andrew W. Mellon Foundation.
 She was succeeded as president in 2010 by Dina Habib Powell, who stayed in the position until January 2017 herself and who soon after her departure became a Deputy National Security Advisor (United States).
 Thereafter, leadership was assumed by John F. W. Rogers as Chair with the addition in 2019 by Asahi Pompey as President.